The Waddle and Cluck is an Amazon Associate. We earn a commission for qualifying purchases.

 Grey rooster in the chicken coop

 As winter approaches, chicken owners need to take extra steps to ensure their flock stays healthy and productive during the colder months.
 Chickens are hardy birds that can tolerate cold temperatures remarkably well, but they do require some special accommodations when frigid weather sets in.
+Here are some tips for keeping chickens warm and well-fed during winter.
+For reference, we live in zone 7B.

 Provide a Draft-Free Coop